Annimycin: Biosynthesis

 Genes ann4 and ann5 are the polyketide synthase part of the biosynthesis.
 Gene ann4 is organized in four modules, including the loading module, loading a propionyl unit, the sequences of the AT (acyltransferase) domain modules 1-3 are predicted to load malonyl and methylmalonyl extender units.
-The ann5 gene product is organized in modules 4 a 5, the latter terminating with a thioesterase domain.
+The ann5 gene product is organized in modules 4 and 5, the latter terminating with a thioesterase domain.

 One of the most interesting things about this biosynthetic pathway is the presence of the Z stereochemistry in the C4/C5 double bond.
-This feature is not very commonly seen in polyketides.
-More over module 5 contains a dehydratase (DH) domain that is not functional.
+This feature is not commonly seen in polyketides.
+Moreover, module 5 contains a dehydratase (DH) domain that is not functional.